DevOps-Gilde/S2_Docs_GitHubActions/03_SetupInfrastructure.md

 https://`[yourWebAppName]`.azurewebsites.net/

-You should see a &quotYour web app is running and waiting for your content&quot; welcome screen.
+You should see a &quot;Your web app is running and waiting for your content&quot; welcome screen.

 Congratulations, you have deployed your first WebApp infrastructure.
  Now, you can go ahead and deploy some code to your WebApp.